bplmaps/lmec-digital-library-metadata/README.md

 # lmec-digital-library-metadata

-Repository of record for metadata relating to the Leventhal Center's library of digital assets
+This is a Git repository for tracking changes to the [Leventhal Map & Education Center](https://leventhalmap.org)'s library of digital assets.

+Note that it is distinct from [bplmaps/metadata](https://github.com/bplmaps/metadata), which is the live repository of record for the LMEC's [Public Data Portal](https://data.leventhalmap.org/#/).